Topological Order and Non-Hermitian Skin Effect in Generalized Ideal Chern Bands

-To further rule out possible competing orders, we calculate the particle entanglement spectrum~\cite{Regnault2011PRX}.
-We partition the total $n_b$ bosons into $A$ and $B$ parts with $n_A$ and $n_B$ particles, respectively, and trace out the $B$ part, arriving at a reduced density matrix $\rho_A=\mathrm{Tr}_B(\sum_i|\Psi^X_i\rangle\langle\Psi^{X^\prime}_i|/2)$ where the summation is over all ground states.
-The eigenvalues of $\rho_A$ are $e^{-\xi}$ where $\xi$ is the particle entanglement spectrum, as shown in Fig.~\ref{fig_MBspec}(c), where we take $X=X^{\prime}=R$.
-We see a significant gap in the particle entanglement spectrum indicated by the red dashed line, and the number of states below the gap is consistent with the generalized Pauli principle~\cite{Regnault2011PRX}, confirming the ground states are FCIs [see more data on particle entanglement spectrum in SM~\cite{SupMat}].
+To further rule out possible competing orders, we calculate the particle entanglement spectrum~\cite{Regnault2011PRX} [see the End Matter for details], as shown in Fig.~\ref{fig_MBspec}(c), where we take right eigenvectors.
+The entanglement spectrum calculated by left eigenvectors is almost the same and that by biorthogonal eigenvectors has imaginary part but the real part is also very similar.
+We see a significant gap in the particle entanglement spectrum indicated by the red dashed line, and the number of states below the gap is consistent with the generalized Pauli principle~\cite{Regnault2011PRX}, confirming the zero modes as FCIs.
+Beyond this numerical evidence, we further unveil the FCI character by analytically constructing the many-body wavefunction for the non-Hermitian Laughlin states on the torus, providing a direct and model-independent demonstration that complements the entanglement-spectrum analysis (as detailed in SM~\cite{SupMat}).

-The robustness of the non-Hermitian Laughlin states against $\kappa$ is shown in Fig.~\ref{fig_MBspec}(d).
+The robustness of the non-Hermitian Laughlin states against $\kappa$ on the torus is shown in Fig.~\ref{fig_MBspec}(d).
 Here, the energy gap decreases with $\kappa$ and closes at $\kappa_c\sim 0.7$, which differs from the gap closing point of the single-particle spectrum at $\kappa_0\sim 2.0$.
-Surprisingly, certain states drop to negative energy after the gap closing point, in stark contrast to the Hermitian case where the energy is positive semi-definite for repulsive interactions.
+After the gap closing, certain excitation states drop to negative energy after the gap closing point, in stark contrast to the Hermitian case where the energy is positive semi-definite for repulsive interactions, because minimizing kinetic and interaction energy separately do not necessarily minimize the real part of the total energy in the non-Hermitian regime [see SM~\cite{SupMat} for detailed explanation].
 As $\kappa$ increases further, more and more states fall below zero energy, indicating a transition into a gapless regime as verified by the spectral flow [see SM~\cite{SupMat}].
 Remarkably, there is always a pair of real-energy states pinned at zero energy even in the gapless regime, as indicated by red color in Fig.~\ref{fig_MBspec}(d), which are shown to be FCI states by the entanglement spectrum [see SM~\cite{SupMat}].
 We also find the energies of the few states with the lowest real parts are always purely real and the states show signatures of superfluid order [see SM~\cite{SupMat}].
-We remark that we view $H(\kappa)$ as an effective non-Hermitian Hamiltonian, as would arise from an energy-independent retarded self-energy.
-In that sense, the real parts of the eigenvalues define the many-body resonance energies (ground vs excited sector), while the imaginary parts encode the corresponding lifetimes/broadenings.

 We note that the presence of a finite $\kappa_c$ is not a finite-size effect.
 To show this, we calculate $\kappa_c$ for different system sizes.
 Our extrapolations converge for $\phi=1/2$ to $\kappa_c \sim 0.7$, well below the single-particle scale $\kappa_0\sim 2.0$.
 Due to computational restraints, we keep one of $L_x,L_y$ fixed and increase the other.
 As shown by the black line in Fig.~\ref{fig_FiniteSize}(a), at $L_x=4$, $\kappa_c$ oscillates as $L_y$ increases for odd and even $L_y$ while the oscillating amplitude decays, showing a tendency to converge to a value about $0.7$.
 For $L_y=4$, as shown in Fig.~\ref{fig_FiniteSize}(b), $\kappa_c$ increases monotonically as $L_x$ only takes even values under our choice of magnetic unit cells and converges to $\kappa_c\sim 0.7$, close to that in Fig.~\ref{fig_FiniteSize}(b), implying $\kappa_c$ remains finite and smaller than $\kappa_0$ in the thermodynamic limit.